NateKomodo/DiscordToMoon/README.md

 # Usage

 Git clone this repo then use dotnet CLI to compile for your platform.
+Alternatively, as of v1.1, precompiled binaries for linux and windows are available (see releases tab)

 You should download messages in your discord server using this https://github.com/Tyrrrz/DiscordChatExporter and specify the format as json